Reaction cleaving and complex-balanced distributions for chemical reaction networks with general kinetics: Introduction

-Our contributions are several: \begin{itemize} \item We characterises complex balanced distributions of a reaction network with arbitrary kinetics through conditions on the cycles of its reaction graph \item We provide a novel sufficient condition, extending \cite[Theorem 4.1]{hong2023computational}, that implies existence of a complex balanced distribution \item Its necessity is also established when certain conditions are met, e.g. for mass-action kinetics and if the reaction graph is cyclic \item We give non-trivial example of SRNs for which we can find a stationary distribution by means of cycle decomposition \end{itemize}
+In addition, we contribute the following: \begin{itemize} \item We characterise complex-balanced distributions of a reaction network with arbitrary kinetics through conditions on the cycles of its reaction graph \item We provide a novel sufficient condition, extending \cite[Theorem 4.1]{hong2023computational}, that implies existence of a complex-balanced distribution \item Its necessity is also established when certain conditions are met, e.g. for mass-action kinetics and if the reaction graph is cyclic \item We give examples of SRNs for which we can find a stationary distribution by means of cycle decomposition \end{itemize}

-To achieve this, we extend the definition of SRN and construct a dynamically equivalent SRN which reaction graph consists of distinct cycles.
-This definition permits multiple representations of the same complex and reaction (potentially with different labels) in the digraph.
-The cyclic SRN is complex balanced if and only if the original SRN is, and it is constructed by iteratively by splitting nodes with multiple incoming edges into multiple nodes with single incoming edges.
-This construction might be independent interest and might be useful for studying steady states in a deterministic setting.